mauroservienti/welcome-to-the-state-machine-demos/README.md

 ### Get a copy of this repository

 Clone or download this repo locally on your machine.
-If you're downloading a zip copy of the repo please be sure the zip file is unblocked before decompressing it.
+On Windows, if you're downloading a zip copy of the repo please be sure the zip file is unblocked before decompressing it.
 In order to unblock the zip file:

 - Right-click on the downloaded copy
 - Choose Property